 1. Diatomaceous Earth

-You can also make a homemade cucumber beetle spray by mixing half a cup of food-grade DE with a gallon of water.
-Spray the plants where the problem is.
+You can also make a homemade cucumber beetle spray by mixing 1/2 cup of food-grade diatomaceous earth (DE) with a gallon of water.
+Spray the plants where the problem is, shaking up the solution as you go along.

-Diatomaceous earth is a natural and safe remedy used in organic gardening.
-However, when applying, be sure to wear a mask so the dust doesn’t get into your nostrils.
+Diatomaceous earth is a natural and safe remedy for organic gardening.
+However, it can be dangerous if the dust gets into your nostrils.
+Wear a mask when applying it.

 2. Beneficial Insects

-Ladybugs are one of the best natural predators of certain harmful garden insects.
-They will eat the beetle’s eggs.
-This lessens the chance of an outbreak.
+Ladybugs are among the best natural predators of harmful garden insects.
+They will eat the eggs and larvae of cucumber beetles.
+This lessens the chances of an outbreak.

 Other cucumber beetle predators include green lacewings, the tachinid fly, soldier beetles, braconid wasps, and ground beetles.

-One early prevention for these pests is tilling up the ground in late fall.
-This can help eradicate any cucumber beetle larvae in the soil.
+One early prevention for these pests is tilling the garden in late fall.
+Tilling can help eradicate any cucumber beetle larvae in the soil.

-Also, in spring, just before planting, tilling will ensure any larvae that survive fall tilling are exposed to predators.
+Additionally, tilling just before planting in the spring will ensure that any larvae that survive the fall tilling are exposed to predators.

 4. Yellow Sticky Trap

-The yellow sticky trap is a great method to catch adult cucumber beetles because they are attracted to the color yellow.
-As soon as you see a sign of this pest, get your sticky tape ready and border your garden.
+The yellow sticky trap is an effective method for catching adult cucumber beetles, as they are attracted to the color yellow.
+When you see a sign of this pest, get your sticky tape ready and border your garden.

 5. Use Transplants

-When the seedlings are just sprouting, they are more susceptible to cucumber beetle damage.
-Therefore, start the seeds inside and transplant the seedlings into the gound when they are big enough.
+When the seeds sprout, they become more susceptible to damage from cucumber beetles.
+Therefore, start the seeds inside and transplant them into the ground when they are big enough.

-Another method of dealing with cucumber bugs and other insect pests is the knock-and-drag method.
+Another method of dealing with cucumber bugs and other insect pests is to remove them manually.

 7. Plant Late